raghananth/ec2-spot-workshops/content/launching_ec2_spot_instances/create_launchtemplate.md

 Note the **LaunchTemplateId** (eg. "lt-0e550c0e16efb3829") or **LaunchTemplateName** (eg. "SpotInstanceTemplate") of the newly created Launch Template for the next steps.
 {{% /notice %}}

+1. Browse to the [Launch Templates](https://console.aws.amazon.com/ec2/v2/home#LaunchTemplates) and check out your newly created launch template.

-4. During the workshop, you will need to modify the configuration files to refer to the newly created LaunchTemplate.
+1. During the workshop, you will need to modify the configuration files to refer to the newly created LaunchTemplate.
 To reduce copy and paste, we will store the output **LaunchTemplateId** to environment variable.

     ```bash
     $ export launchTemplateId=$(aws ec2 describe-launch-templates --launch-template-name SpotInstanceTemplate | jq -r ".LaunchTemplates[].LaunchTemplateId")